jxmot/laravel9-learning/HOSTING.md

 # Hosting a Laravel Application

-These instructions will cover installing a Laravel application so that it is accessible via a subdomain on an internet accessible server.
+These instructions will cover installing a basic Laravel application so that it is accessible via a subdomain on an internet accessible server.

 For example -